 Local Purchase Percentage (LPP) and Regional Purchase Coefficients (RPC) are two of the most frequently misused and misunderstood values in IMPLAN.
 This article describes what these concepts mean and when they should be changed from the default settings.

-In some situations you may want to set LPP to 100% because you know a purchase will be local.
+In some situations you may want to set LPP to a specific value because you know detailed purchasing information.
 LPP can be edited in the following Event Types as detailed below, followed by an example and further explanation of RPCs.

-Commodity Output Events are typically used to model a purchase or purchases of a certain Commodity.
-When the Commodity is known to be produced locally in the Region, leaving LPP at 100% is appropriate.
-It is common that the location of production of a purchased Commodity is unknown, in which case you can let IMPLAN determine what portion of the production may affect the local Region by selecting the SAM Checkbox next to the LPP field in the Advanced Menu.
-Checking the SAM Checkbox sets the LPP to the RPC for the given Commodity.
+Commodity Output Events are used to model a purchase or purchases of a certain Commodity.
+The LPP for Commodity Events is by default set to 100%.
+When the Commodity is known to be produced in the Region, leaving LPP at 100% is appropriate.
+It is common that the location of production of a purchased Commodity is unknown, in which case you can let IMPLAN determine what portion of the production may affect the local Region by selecting the SAM Checkbox next to the LPP field in the Advanced Fields Menu.
+Selecting the SAM Checkbox sets the LPP to the RPC for the given Commodity.

-LPP in an Industry or Institutional Spending Pattern tells the software what portion of the line item Commodity was purchased locally and therefore affects the local Region.
-When LPP is less than 100%, the remaining portion (or 1-LPP) is then assumed to be effecting a different Region.
-The portion happening outside the Region of your analysis does not create any local effect.
+Industry Spending Pattern and Institutional Spending Pattern Event Types start the analysis, not from the standpoint of the sales or Employment of the Industry or Institution, but instead from the budgetary purchases of goods and services made by the local organization.
+The LPP in an Industry or Institutional Spending Pattern tells the software what portion of each Commodity was purchased locally and therefore affects the local Region.
+The default setting has LPP set to SAM.
+When LPP is less than 100%, the remaining portion (or 1-LPP) is then assumed to be affecting a different Region.
+The portion happening outside the Region of the analysis does not create any local effect.

 Unlike the Industry or Institution itself, we typically cannot say where the production, transport, and wholesaling of the items purchased by our target organization was sourced, and we would not want to assume that these are local purchases.
-Since this methodology, unlike a Commodity Event, starts not from the Commodity itself, but from the first round of Intermediate Expenditures, the LPP on these purchases needs to reflect local availability.
-Thus the LPP is by default set to the SAM Model Value.
-With the SAM Checkbox checked, the LPP is set to the RPC for the given Commodity.
-You would only want to change the LPP on the Commodities within a Spending Pattern if you had information on where the Commodity was produced.
+Since this methodology, unlike a Commodity Event, starts not from the Commodity itself, but from the first round of spending, the LPP on these purchases needs to reflect local availability.
+Only change the LPP on the Commodities within a Spending Pattern if you had information on where the purchased Commodity was produced.

 To help envision this more clearly, we can take a look at a quick example to see how the software uses Local Purchase Percentages.